Lord Jesus Christ in the 1611KJV

 10. C13-S10 : God proved that He was more powerful than the devil that the sorcerer served.

-11. C13-S11 : the deputy understood the difference between the doctrine of the Lord and the doctrine from the false prophet.
+11. C13-S11 : the deputy understood the difference between The doctrine of the Lord and the doctrine from the false prophet.

 12. C13-S12 : Where the mission team went next.